 - underpinning knowledge assessment requiring short answer responses – Responses can be given verbally or in writing.

 - projects (group or individual) involving research and/or practical activities.

 - portfolio of work undertaken in the workplace e.g. photographic and other media evidence.

 - Occupational health and safety procedures must be adhered to at all times.

 For further details on Fees and Payments please refer to www.tastafe.tas.edu.au/future/fees-and-payments/

 - Certificate IV in Agriculture or able to demonstrate competence at that level.

 - There are no entry requirements for this course.

 Those participating in this course would have extensive experience in rural occupations.
 In the operation of farms or related rural businesses either as owners or managers.
 In large part these are successful enterprises that have coped and adapted to changing circumstances in the rural sector over the last decade and more.

-This qualification includes successful completion of ten (10) elective units comprising of:
+This qualification includes successful completion of ten (10) elective units.